A trigger is an event that starts a Zap. Once you turn on a Zap, Zapier will monitor for that trigger event.

 - Click Continue.

 Not all apps offer specific trigger options.
-If that's the case, move on to the next step.
+If your trigger does not have specific trigger options, continue to the next step.

 4. Test your trigger

-Click Test trigger.
-Zapier will attempt to find a recent item from your trigger app to use in the Zap.
+- Zapier will attempt to find a recent item from your trigger app that you can use as a test record in your Zap.